conan-io/docs/integrations/other.rst

 Custom integrations
 ===================

-If you intend to use other build system that has not a built-in generator, you might still be able to do so.
-There are several options.
+If you intend to use a build system that does not have a built-in generator, you may still be able to do so.
+There are several options:

 - First, search in bintray.
-Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, evolve faster without depending on the conan releases, etc. Check :ref:`generator packages <dyn_generators>`.
+Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, and evolve faster without depending on the conan releases.
+See :ref:`generator packages <dyn_generators>`.
 - You can use the **text or json generator**.
-It will generate a text file, simple to read and to parse that you can easily parse with your tools to extract the information.
+It will generate a text file, simple to read and to parse that you can easily parse with your tools to extract the required information.
 - Use the **conanfile data model** and access its properties and values, so you can directly call your build system with that information, without requiring to generate a file.
 - Write and **create your own generator**.
 So you can upload it, version and reuse it, as well